 Guard: leather/fingerless gloves, 6′ pole with a silk

-Q: May my parents come to a Heat Wave of Florida Camp or event?
+Q: May my parents come to a Heat Wave Camp or event?

 A: Parents are welcome to spend the weekend with the drum corps if they are willing to pitch in and help our volunteers out cooking meals or working on equipment.
 Parents should use the camp volunteer signup on our Current Volunteer Requests page.
 Rehearsals are also open to parents to observe at any time if it does not interfere with the activity.
 There will always be a general meeting at the beginning of each camp followed by a parent meeting.
 We usually have a show-and-tell performance on the last day of our camps in the afternoon for parents to see what has been rehearsed during the weekend.